The Instant Coleman Pop Up Tent Makes Setting Up Camp Easy

 The Coleman instant tent is waterproof and in my experience does really well in even heavy rains.

 The shape also makes it very wind resistant but I do suggest tying down the wind cover on the sides as well as each end.

 We experienced some very high winds when camping in southern Utah and although it was very noisy (like all tents in the wind) I never felt like the whole thing was going to blow away.

 There are 3 mesh panels on the inside roof and two door panels.
-The first door panel is wind and waterproof and the second door panel has a mesh window on the top section.
+The first door panel is wind and waterproof, and the second has a mesh window on the top.

 The wind cover is extremely easy to remove so you can enjoy the breeze or lay under the stars at night protected from mosquitoes.